-If you have earned your degree in another country and you want to work or continue your studies in the Netherlands, you will need to know what your degree, or diploma, or certificate is worth in the Dutch system to go further.
+If you have earned a degree in another country and want to work or continue your studies in the Netherlands, you need to understand what your degree, diploma, or certificate is worth in the Dutch system.

--evaluates qualifications for theoretically-based junio vocational education, general and pre-university secondary education, and higher education;
+-evaluates qualifications for theoretically-based junior vocational education, general and pre-university secondary education, and higher education;

 -evaluates apprenticeships and senior vocational qualifications; Certain fees apply for these services.

-Both of these centers share a joint information desk where you can get more information:
+Both of these centers share a joint information desk, the IDW (Internationaal Diploma Waardering; international credential evaluation), where you can get more information.

-There are three possible situations in which you would need to determine the Dutch equivalent of your foreign degree:
+There are three scenarios where you would need to determine the Dutch equivalent of your foreign degree: